Typical chapter citation:

 Find it by...completing a search for the Title of the book (not the chapter title) in the Library Catalogue.

 We may not own it, but chances are we can still get it for you!
 Take advantage of our Interlibrary Loan Service.
 It's free for current students, faculty and staff.
-HINT: Click on the "Create Request" link to go directly to the order form.

-Quick Search Using Google Scholar
+Quick search using Google Scholar

 You can also quickly copy and paste your reference into Google Scholar to see if you have access to the material.